Pete Hoekstra: Anti-Muslim comments

 Later that December, NOS U.S. correspondent Wouter Zwart questioned Hoekstra about inaccurate claims that he had made in November 2015 at a panel titled "Muslim Migration into Europe: Eurabia come True?" hosted by the David Horowitz Freedom Center that the Netherlands had "no-go zones" and that politicians and cars were being set on fire in the country due to radical Islam.
 Hoekstra told Zwart that he had never said such things, saying, "we would call it fake news.
 I never said that."
 Zwart then played the clip in which he made those remarks for his viewers.
 Later in the interview, Hoekstra denied that he denied it, saying "I didn't call it 'fake news'.
 I didn't use those words today."
 On December 23, Hoekstra issued an apology on Twitter, writing that he "made certain remarks in 2015 and regret[ted] the exchange during the Nieuwsuur interview".

 On January 10, 2018, during his press conference after presenting his credentials to King Willem-Alexander, Hoekstra said that he did not want to revisit the comments made in 2015.
 Despite repeated questions from Dutch reporters regarding these comments, Hoekstra refused to talk about these statements and refused to answer further questions.

 On January 11, 2018, Under Secretary of State for Public Diplomacy and Public Affairs Steve Goldstein said that in 2015, Hoekstra "made comments that should not have been made", that "the State Department does not agree with those statements" and "that is not the language we would use."
 He added that the "comments were wrong and don't reflect the U.S. view of the Netherlands".
 One day later, in an interview with Dutch newspaper De Telegraaf, Hoekstra finally retracted his statement about the presence of "no-go zones" in the Netherlands where cars and politicians are being set on fire, saying: "Looking back, I'm dismayed that I said it.
 It was an incorrect statement.
 It was just wrong."
 He further claimed that he could not recall how he got to the statement or what it was based on, saying: "I've mixed up countries.
 I was wrong, and I don't know how that could have happened.
 I do know: it was wrong."

 Interference in Dutch politics

-In September 2020, a group of Dutch officials demanded answers from Hoekstra in response to reports that he had hosted a fund-raising event at the U.S. embassy for the right-wing Dutch political party Forum for Democracy, a potential violation of international law.
+In September 2020, a group of Dutch officials demanded answers from Hoekstra in response to reports that he had hosted a fund-raising event at the U.S. embassy for the far right Dutch political party Forum for Democracy, a potential violation of international law.
 This is not the first time Hoekstra has been associated with the far-right party.
 In May 2020, Hoekstra was interviewed by party leader Thierry Baudet on the party's video channel and he was also a guest speaker at the party's conference in November 2019.

+Chair of the Michigan Republican Party

+On January 20, 2024, Hoekstra was elected chair of the Michigan Republican Party.

+Hoekstra is listed as a "contributor" to Project 2025.